-Family Circle and Goodwill invite parents to put their gently-used adult and kids' clothes to work by donating them so that another child can have a "new to them" out-fit for their first day of school.
+Family Circle Goodwill invite parents to put their gently-used adult and kids' clothes to work by donating them so that another child can have a "new to them" outfit for their first day of school.
 The donated items will be sold at more than 56 Goodwill retail stores throughout Kentucky, making affordable clothing available to families on budgets.
 The program will also generate revenue that funds Goodwill's job training programs and career services to help families achieve economic success.

-nomic success.
 "Not only is donating to

-Goodwill a great way to clean out closets and teach your children about gratitude, responsibility, and the opportunity to help others, but your donation will help fund Goodwill's jobtraining, employment counseling, and adult literacy programs for people with disabilities or other disadvantages," said Ken Bean, vice president of the Cumberland Division of Goodwill Industries of Kentucky.
+SOMERSET - To ensure Goodwill a great way to clean dren about gratitude, responsibility, and the opportunity to help others, but your donation will help fund Goodwill's job training, employment counseling, and adult literacy programs for people with disabilities or other disadvantages," said Ken Bean, vice president of the Cumberland Division of Goodwill Industries Kentucky.

-Readers can help Goodwill and Family Circle reach their magazine's September issue with the coupon from the magazine's September issue with their clothing contribution.
-The coupon can also be downloaded and printed from www.shoptamilycircle.com/goodwill, where readers can find helpful information about organizing their own back-to-school clothing drives.

-"The Family Circle community is always looking for ways to give back and get involved," said Carey Wirmer, publisher of Family Circle.
-"Partnering with Goodwill - both in the magazine and on our new e-commerce destination - is a great way to give our readers the tools to helpfamilies in need."
+Readers can help Goodwill and Family Circle reach their five million pound goal by attaching the coupon from the magazine's September issue with their clothing contribution.
+The coupon can also be downloaded and printed from www.shopfamilycircle.com/go odwill, where readers can find helpful information about organizing their own back-toschool clothing drives.
+"The Family Circle community is always looking for ways to give back and get involved," said Carey Witmer, publisher of Family Circle.
+"Partnering with Goodwill both in the magazine and on our new e-commerce destination - is a great way to give our readers the tools to help families in need."